-MASTER OF VOCATION (RETAIL MANAGEMENT) (SEMESTER-IV) SESSION 2019-20 SUMMER INTERNSHIP AND VIVA VOCE (PRACTICAL) COURSE CODE: MVRI- 4327
+MASTER OF VOCATION (RETAIL MANAGEMENT)(SEMESTER-IV) Session: 2021-22 SUMMER INTERNSHIP AND VIVA VOCE

+Course Code: MVRI- 4327

-4/6 weeks L-T-P 0-0-6 Max Marks: 100 Internship Report & Presentation: 100
+4/6week Maximum Marks: 100 L-T-P Internship Report & Presentation: 100

 All the students will submit their Summer Internship Reports (in duplicate) within a period of one week in the department; this period shall be counted from the last date of completion of their training.
 Each student will be attached with one internal faculty guide, with whom they shall be in continuous touch during the internship period.
 The internal faculty guide will be required to evaluate (out of 40 marks) on the basis of the assessment report provided by the organization where the internship has been completed and his/her own assessment about the work done by the student.

 The evaluation of the remaining 60 marks shall be made by external examiner who shall evaluate the report on the basis of presentation.